fusionbox/puppet-transactional-iptables/README.rst

 For now, this is a proof of concept:

- * It only supports IPv4 for now
+ * It only supports IPv4
- * It only work on Debian for now
+ * It only work on Debian
- * It only supports the filter table for now
+ * It only supports the filter table